ilDug/ngx-errors/README.md

 ## Usage in angular app

-Import the module in your angular app.
+Import the module in your angular component.
 In your module **app.module.ts**

 ``` typescript
     ...